lirantal/nodejs-cli-apps-best-practices/README.md

 ### 1.7 Zero configuration

 ✅ **Do:**
-Optimize a plug-and-play experience by auto-detecting required configuration and command line arguments values
+Optimize a plug-and-play experience by auto-detecting required configuration and command line arguments values.

 ❌ **Otherwise:**
 Don't force user interactivity if a command-line argument can be auto-detected in a reliable way, and the action invoked doesn't explicitly require user interaction (such as confirming a deletion).